kzailac/argo-monitoring/website/docs/Policies/Privacy.md

 i.
 For the Authentication of Argo Service Monitoring "users"

-The authentication of the service "users" is carried out through the [EGI Check-in](https://www.egi.eu/services/check-in/ "EGI Checkin") service , the local login of individual components.
+The authentication of the service "users" is carried out through the [Feredated AAI](#) service , the local login of individual components.
 For the sole purpose of the authentication of the service "users", GRNET SA collects through the aforementioned authentication procedure, and processes -- as processor- the following personal data per component:

 -   ARGO MONITORING - WEB UI